Like the typical homeowner, I'm experienced at coping with water losses (unfortunately). They can, and have, led to costly insurance claims.

 The concept is simple: You buy a wireless, battery-operated sensor and place it near water sources.
 When there's a leak, it sounds the alarm to jolt you into action.

 Ideally, place a set of sensors around high-risk areas like your water heater, dishwasher, refrigerator, and toilets.
-Some sensors, like the ones offered by local smart home company Wally, emit a local alarm sound and sends a notification to your emergency contacts via text, email or phone call.
+Some sensors emit a local alarm sound and sends a notification to your emergency contacts via text, email or phone call.

-Some sensors connect to an automatic water shutoff valve and can immediately turn off your water supply if a leak is detected, preventing a small leak from causing greater damage.
+Other sensors even connect to an automatic water shutoff valve and can immediately turn off your water supply if a leak is detected, preventing a small leak from causing greater damage.

 Your home has many places that could be prone to water leaks.
 Put your water sensor where water could pool, near or beneath: